BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini.NAudio/README.md

 Seamlessy-looping music is important for many games, but MonoGame's built-in music player isn't able to consistently loop music - more often than not, it lags, adding a short, but noticeable delay before looping.

-`PlayPlayMini.NAudio` allows you to use NAudio to play music, resolving this issue, and adding support for cross-fading songs!
+`PlayPlayMini.NAudio` allows you to use NAudio to play music, resolving this issue, and adding support for playing multiple songs at once, and cross-fading between songs!

+**Hey, Listen!** `PlayPlayMini.NAudio` is in early release; the API may change dramatically even between minor version numbers.

 [![Buy Me a Coffee at ko-fi.com](https://raw.githubusercontent.com/BenMakesGames/AssetsForNuGet/main/buymeacoffee.png)](https://ko-fi.com/A0A12KQ16)